KyleJ924/Snipe-IT-PSAgent/README.md

 # Snipe-IT Asset Management Script

+#### Changelog from original script
+- Updated `Get-WmiObject` cmdlet references (deprecated) to `Get-CimInstance`
+- Added `asset_tag` to asset creation function as this is a required field
+- Custom field modifications
+- Some Dell specific modifications for model/serial
+- Removed Hyper-V functions
+- Forced custom field outputs to strings to fix issue when deploying script through PDQ Deploy

 ## Overview

 This PowerShell script is designed as an agent for the Snipe-IT asset management system.
 It performs the following tasks: